macktropolis/bitandbang/README.md

-I'm Mack, a web/filemaker developer living the small town life in central North Carolina.
+I'm Mack, a FileMaker & Web developer living the small town life in central North Carolina.

 This is my npm business card.
 Enjoy!